amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 *Note:* *This isn’t going to be an exhaustive kilncasting tutorial.
 You can find very good instructions <a href="https://www.bullseyeglass.com/images/stories/bullseye/PDF/TipSheets/tipsheet_08.pdf">online</a>!*

-I think the most useful thing I can talk about is a few ways to make forms, and how to turn them into molds.
+I think the most useful thing I can talk about is a few approaches to making forms, and how to turn them into molds.

 ![Prime slab](https://i.imgur.com/PY1Bju3.jpg)